 And, when appropriate, deliver the wine.

-Deana Criess is the Associate Director of Recruitment & Admissions for Career Launch @ Perkins, a career training program for young adults who are visually impaired.
+Deana Criess is the Associate Director of Recruitment & Admissions for Career Launch @ Perkins, a training and career services program that helps blind and visually impaired adults, ages 18 to 35, land career-track jobs.
 This post originally appeared on Blind New World.